SensorsINI/v2e/README.md

   --stop_time STOP_TIME
                         Stop at this time in seconds in video.
-Use None to end at end of source video. (default: None)
+Use None to end at end of source video. (default: None) Synthetic input:
+  --synthetic_input SYNTHETIC_INPUT
+                        Input from class SYNTHETIC_INPUT that has methods next_frame() and total_frames().Disables file input
+                        and SuperSloMo frame interpolation.
+                        SYNTHETIC_INPUT.next_frame() should return a frame of
+                        the correct resolution (see DVS model arguments) which is array[y][x] with pixel [0][0] at upper left corner and pixel values 0-255.
+SYNTHETIC_INPUT must be resolvable from the classpath.
+See example
+                        moving_dot.py. (default: None)
 Output: DVS video:
   --dvs_exposure DVS_EXPOSURE [DVS_EXPOSURE ...]
                         Mode to finish DVS frame event integration: duration